keithrbennett/keithrbennett.github.io/_drafts/rexe.md

-                             -mb  big string mode; all lines combined into single multiline string -mn  (default) no input mode; no special handling of input; self is not input -n, --[no-]noop            Do not execute the code (useful with -v); see note (1) below -o, --output_mode MODE     Output formatting mode (puts is default):
+                             -mb  big string mode; all lines combined into single multiline string -mn  (default) no input mode; no special handling of input; self is not input -n, --[no-]noop            Do not execute the code (useful with -v); see note (1) below -o, --output_format FORMAT Output format (puts is default):
                              -oi  Inspect
                              -oj  JSON
                              -oJ  Pretty JSON
+                             -om  Marshal
                              -on  No Output
                              -op  Puts (default)
                              -os  to_s
                              -oy  YAML
--r, --require REQUIRES     Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); see note (1) below
+-r, --require REQUIRES     Gems and built-mn libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); see note (1) below

 If there is an .rexerc file in your home directory, it will be run as Ruby code